-This dynamic and unique program is not an add-on to already busy schedules and overflowing lesson plans.
+This dynamic and unique program is not an add-on to already busy schedules and overflowing unit plans.
 It is an effective and efficient way to introduce, discuss, apply, and assess the Core standards in a meaningful way that the students and educators will be engaged in because it’s about them.

 Most of the curriculum is given in the “outside in” approach, where information and data is presented to the student.
 Maybe it will sink in, maybe it won’t.
 Writing is very different.
 It’s the part of the curriculum that comes from the “inside out”.
 It comes from within the student — his or her thoughts, feelings, opinions, passions, understanding, fears, interests, etc. — and is expressed to the outside world.
-That is why My Hero Journey is so effective and engaging.
+That is why Claim Your Story is so effective and engaging.
 It can take all parts of the curriculum and apply them to the students’ experiences and thoughts – their stories.

 The process of critical thinking takes information from different sources and media and turns it into a form that is meaningful and makes sense.
 It involves a student looking at problems and solving them in a new way.
 Students are met with a variety of questions, tasks, and challenges to which they are expected and encouraged to look through the perspective of their own individual experiences to create their personal answers.